-A minimum of two semesters in academic residence is required prior to the award of most master's degrees.
-A minimum period of study of one semester in-residence must intervene between formal advancement to candidacy and the conferring of the master's degree (AR 686).
+A minimum of two semesters in academic residence is required prior to the award of a master's degree (AR 686).

 2. Curricular Requirements

 The requirements listed herein are the minimum required by the University of California.
 Most master's degree programs require additional work.
 Detailed information on specific degree requirements may be found at http://graduatedivision.ucmerced.edu/, and/or individual Graduate Group websites.
 Students are responsible for fulfilling requirements in effect the year in which they are admitted.
 Under certain circumstances, the student, with the written approval of the Faculty Advisor and the Graduate Group Chair, may opt to accept the new requirements.
 In such cases, the Graduate Group must notify the Graduate Division in writing of the change in order that the student's records correctly identify the new requirements.
 The following regulations of the Academic Senate, Merced Division, apply to curricular requirements for students in Master's programs.